yahyaelourdighi/cires-soc-challenge/README.md

 This project deploys a Wazuh Security Information and Event Management (SIEM) system on a Docker Swarm cluster using a CI/CD pipeline with GitHub Actions and self-hosted runners.
 The pipeline builds, scans, tests, and deploys the Wazuh stack, ensuring security, reliability, and reproducibility.

+### Accessing the Wazuh Dashboard

+The Wazuh dashboard is accessible at https://cires-wazuh-yahya.work.gd.

 ## Architecture Overview

 The Wazuh stack consists of: